Next Chapter

 Lead Time

 Lead time is the time it takes for customers to receive orders, also called order processing time.
-The shorter the lead time, the happier your customers.
+The shorter the lead time, the happier your customers are.
 Make sure that prompt delivery does not reduce the condition of your product.

 5. Choosing the Right Warehouse Management System